What does IFRS 17 mean for you? has been saved

 An entity may simplify the measurement of the liability for remaining coverage of a group of insurance contracts using the premium allocation approach on the condition that, at initial recognition, the entity reasonably expects that doing so would produce a reasonable approximation of the general model, or the coverage period of each contract in the group is one year or less.

 An entity shall disaggregate the amounts recognised in the statement(s) of financial performance into an insurance service result, comprising insurance revenue and insurance service expenses, and insurance finance income or expenses.
 Income or expenses from reinsurance contracts held shall be presented separately from the expenses or income from insurance contracts issued.

 An entity shall present in profit or loss revenue arising from the groups of insurance contracts issued, and insurance service expenses arising from a group of insurance contracts it issues, comprising incurred claims and other incurred insurance service expenses.
 Revenue and insurance service expenses shall exclude any investment components.

-IFRS 17 is effective for annual reporting periods beginning on or after 1 January 2021.
+IFRS 17 is effective for annual reporting periods beginning on or after 1 January 2022, which represents a delay of 1 year from the original effective date of 1 January 2021 which was set when the Standard was first published.
+This delay was recommended by the IASB at a meeting in 2018, the summary of which can be found here.
 Earlier application is permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial instruments have also been applied.